redhairedcelt/knot-another-pipeline/README.md

 ### Co-Movement Identification
 Identifying ships that travel together over extended windows is central to understanding bottlenecks, shadow fleets, and coordinated patterns such as fishing operations.
 Naively looking for “similar trajectories” scales poorly, so the repo leans on a two-stage SQL pipeline that keeps the math simple but effective by creating two gold tables (see above)

-(add more notes about the use of jaccard as a metric, pros/cons of appraoch, etc)

 Together these scripts turn raw AIS data into an hour-by-hour hex grid and then into statistically defensible co-travel signals for further exploration by the explore_tracks app.
-It’s a compact, AWS-native workflow that leverages Athena’s strengths by pushing the heavy lifting into pre-aggregated gold tables, keeps everything partition-aware, and let analysts focus on the stories hiding in high-`gtj` pairs.
+It’s a compact, AWS-native workflow that leverages Athena’s strengths by pushing the heavy lifting into pre-aggregated gold tables, keeps everything partition-aware, and let analysts focus on the stories hiding in high `gtj` pairs.